hibbitts-design/docsify-this/docs/README.md

 If you want to further customize and control the presentation of your Markdown content, especially when rendering multiple page sites, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted web app is based on) and store all Markdown files within that site.
 You can learn more about the capabilities of Docsify itself at [Docsify.js.org](https://docsify.js.org).

-Looking for some help with getting a custom Docsify-This instance up and running for your organization?
+Looking for some help with getting a Docsify custom-This instance up and running for your organization?
 Paul provides a range of professional services related to Docsify-This - [contact him to learn more](https://docsify-this.net/#/?id=contact-and-support).

 ---